MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-sdk/retail-sdk-overview.md

 ### Application lifecycle management

 A good ALM solution provides version control, builds, automated builds, planning tools, tracking tools, dashboards, customization, and more.
-The Retail SDK is organized in such a way that it aligns well with these capabilities.
-Visual Studio Online is a great tool and is recommended.
+The Retail SDK is organized in such a way that it supports these tasks.
+[Visual Studio Team Services](https://docs.microsoft.com/en-us/vsts/) is a great tool and is recommended.

 ### Branching and versioning